MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/configure-server-to-server-authentication-in-sharepoint.md

 localization_priority: Normal
 ms.collection: IT_Sharepoint_Server_Top
 ms.assetid: c77f5006-d023-463f-8256-e4570d32dd1e
-description: "Summary: Learn how to configure server-to-server authentication when you share service applications across SharePoint Server 2016 and SharePoint 2013 publishing and consuming farms."
+description: "Summary: Learn how to configure server-to-server authentication when you share User Profile service application across SharePoint Server 2016 and SharePoint 2013 publishing and consuming farms."
 ---

-# Configure OAuth when User Profile Service Application is published
+# Configure Server-to-Server authentication between publishing and consuming farms

- **Summary:** Learn how to configure OAuth when you share service applications across SharePoint Server 2016 and SharePoint 2013 publishing and consuming farms.
+ **Summary:** Learn how to configure Server-to-Server authentication when you share the User Profile service application across SharePoint Server 2016 and SharePoint 2013 publishing and consuming farms.

-When a farm consumes the User Profile Service Application of another farm, it will issue requests using OAuth protocol on behalf of the user for some features:
+When a farm consumes the User Profile service application of a publishing farm, SharePoint issues requests using Server-to-Server authentication on behalf of the user for some features:

-- Follow a document on a Team Sites web application when a user's personal site is located on a My Sites web application.
-The Team Sites web application makes a request of the My Sites web application on behalf of the user.
+- Follow a document on a content web application when a user's personal site is located on a web application in an external farm.
+The content web application makes a OAuth request to the My Sites web application on behalf of the user.

-- Create or reply to a site feed post for a site that is located on a Team Sites web application but performed through the user's My Site Newsfeed on the My Sites web application.
+- Create or reply to a site feed post for a site that is located on a content web application but performed through the user's My Site Newsfeed on the My Sites web application.
 The My Sites web application will make a request of the Team Sites web application on behalf of the user to write the post or the reply.

 - A User Profile Service application task to repopulate the feed cache has to read from the personal site or team site.
 If the User Profile Service application is running in a different farm, the User Profile Service application sends a request to the My Sites web application or Team Sites web application to read the user or site feed data into the cache.

-> [!NOTE]
-> Web applications or application services that request resources from an application service on another farm do not require server-to-server authentication.

 ## Before you begin
 <a name="begin"> </a>

+This article requires that you already shared the User Profile service application between a consuming and a publishing farm.
+If you haven't done so, see [Share service applications across farms in SharePoint Server](/share-service-applications-across-farms) first to share the User Profile service application.

 To understand the procedures in this article, you should be familiar with the basic concepts in the following articles:

 [Authentication overview for SharePoint Server](../security-for-sharepoint-server/authentication-overview.md)

 [Plan for server-to-server authentication in SharePoint Server](../security-for-sharepoint-server/plan-server-to-server-authentication.md)

-## Configure server-to-server authentication between publishing and consuming farms
-<a name="begin"> </a>

-The following procedure describes how to configure server-to-server authentication between the publishing and consuming farms.

- **To configure server-to-server authentication between publishing and consuming farms**

-2. Verify that you are a member of the Administrators group on the server on which you are running PowerShell cmdlets.
+Verify that you are a member of the Administrators group on the servers on which you are running PowerShell cmdlets.

   - **Securityadmin** fixed server role on the SQL Server instance.